 Ancestry.com Learning Center: Most of us think of Ancestry as a paid resource, but they do offer a variety of helpful freebies, including a vast learning center.
 Some (but not all) of the webinars and resources place a focus on finding records on Ancestry.com, but are still very helpful for general research.

-ENDED RootsMOOC–Intro to Genealogy and Family History Research: This open online course is offered by experts from the State Library of North Carolina and provides a complete introduction to genealogy research.
-Despite this course’s run dates it seems you can register and complete course work at any time while it is open–including the option to take part in discussions with fellow class members.
+RootsMOOC–Intro to Genealogy and Family History Research: This open online course is offered by experts from the State Library of North Carolina and provides a complete introduction to genealogy research.
+This course is only partially available online at this time.

-National Genealogical Society: If you’re a member of the NGS you can take their intro level Family History Skills course free online.
-They also offer a selection of in-depth online courses at a reduced rate to members.
-If you do not have a membership you may want to consider one.
+National Genealogical Society: If you’re a member of the NGS you can take their courses at a reduced price.
+They used to offer a basic course for free to members, but this is no longer available.
 The annual fee is $65 for an individual and includes many benefits.

 Image: United Nations Relief and Rehabilitation Administration training center, University of Maryland.
 College Park, Maryland.
 1944 Library of Congress